 Because of the variety of CCRCs and fee plans, it is critical to research fees and what is (and is not) included.
 Most people use the proceeds from the sale of their home to pay the entrance fees required by most retirement communities.

 This initial fee covers your housing and access to health care.
 Different CCRCs offer different fee plans (such as “fee for service” or “life care”) – so you should discuss these options and see what is best for you and your future needs.
 Medicare may pay for some of the cost of a short-term skilled nursing home stay, and many people have obtained long-term care insurance for future home health, personal care and skilled nursing costs.

 In addition to an entrance fee, most CCRCs also have a monthly fee which includes utilities, interior and exterior maintenance, general property taxes, emergency response, security, housekeeping, transportation and fitness center fees, together with costs for other services and amenities.
 Ask for the schedule of fees and what they include.

 A facility’s occupancy rate is a vital measure of its viability.
-The occupancy rate is generally an indication of their services.
+The occupancy rate is generally an indication of the health of the community.
 It also serves as a sort of non-verbal review of the establishment.
-Therefore, it’s advisable to look for a community with at least an 85% occupancy rate.
+Therefore, it’s advisable to look for a community with at least an 90% occupancy rate.
 Anything lower than that can be cause for alarm — unless the facility is new and just beginning to fill up.